 Also, Google and other web crawlers may index your website without the “HTTPS” portion.
 So if someone finds your website in the search results & clicks the link, they will also see the “Not Secure” signal.

 This is just because your WordPress site is not forced to “HTTPS“, and that is why it does not load over SSL.

 You can enable 301 redirects with a few clicks.
 Just install & activate a plugin called “Really Simple SSL”.
 This plugin will do all the heavy lifting for you.
 It will enable 301 redirects both for WordPress & HTACCESS.

 The plugin is very simple to use and there is nothing so much with configuration.
 Just activate it and follow their instructions.

 That’s all you need to fix the “Not Secure” issue on your WordPress website.

 You might think that what is “HTACCESS“!
 Because we used this term a few times on this post but never explained it.

 It’s a hidden file called “.htaccess.”
-And this file lives in the same directory where the WordPress system file lives.
-To clarify, it lives in the same directory where the “wp-content”, “wp-admin”, “wp-includes” folders are located.
+This file lives in the same directory where the WordPress system file lives.
+To clarify, it lives in the same directory where the “wp-content”, “wp-admin”, and “wp-includes” folders are located.